 Current Range and Historic Range

-Concentrated around Florida in the winter months, this subspecies will migrate as far north as Virginia and as far west as Louisiana in the summer.
+Concentrated around Florida in the winter, this subspecies will migrate as far north as Virginia and as far west as Louisiana in the summer.

 Habitat